git-for-windows/git-for-windows.github.io/Package-management.md

 ## Bintray

 ## Using `mgwport`
+Hardcore users might want to have a look at [mp](https://gist.github.com/t-b/7e7af6236e860ca6309a) which is a convenience wrapper for mgwport.
 ### Introduction: the `sdk-packages` project

 ### Mgwport parses the filename and infers the package name, version and release from it.